jewettaij/jacobi_pd/README.md

 #### The main feature of this repository is it's [license](LICENSE.md).

-In early 2020, no simple *public-domain* C++11 code yet exists for matrix diagonalization.
-Other C++ libraries such as Eigen or GSL use somewhat more restrictive licenses.  *(On several occasions, this has prevented me from borrowing code from these libraries to contribute to other open-source projects with incompatible licenses.)*  Some repositories may unwittingly contain code snippets from other sources, such as
+In early 2020, no simple *public domain* C++11 code yet exists for matrix diagonalization.
+Other C++ libraries such as Eigen or GSL use somewhat more restrictive licenses.
+*(On several occasions, this has prevented me from borrowing code from these libraries to contribute to other open-source projects with incompatible licenses.)*
+Some repositories may unwittingly contain code snippets from other sources, such as
 [numerical recipes](http://mingus.as.arizona.edu/~bjw/software/boycottnr.html).
 This repository was written from scratch.
 No lines of code were borrowed